-The creation of the Advisory Board in January 1998, again with the clear aim of anticipating and opening up new channels of internal self-regulation in pursuit of the effective, transparent and professional management of the company, involved the regulation of a process for the channeling of information provided by the company management, in order to ensure that this information was accurate, verifiable and complete and specific technical assessment duties governed by criteria of independence and professionalism.
+The creation of the Advisory Board in January 1998, again with the clear aim of anticipating and opening up new channels of internal self-regulation in pursuit of the effective, transparent and professional management of the company, involved the regulation of a process for the channeling of information provided by the company management, in order to ensure that this information was accurate, verifiable and complete

+The Advisory Board is configured as a management and decision-making body with complete autonomy.
+It has powers of consultation and specific technical assessment duties governed by criteria of independence and professionalism.
 The majority of its members are of known reputation, experience and qualifications and have no significant relationship with the company's executive management, in order to underline the independence inherent in the Advisory Board.